Testing your app before submitting

 You should now be directed to the OAuth screen.
 If you don't see the OAuth screen, then you might need to double check your app’s code, as well as the app URLs and redirects.

 Checking your app's URLs and redirects

 Before submitting your app, make sure to test your app’s URLs and redirects.
-Before submitting your app, make sure its App URL and Whitelist redirection URL work correctly.
+Before submitting your app, make sure its App URL and Allowed redirection URL work correctly.
 If your app does not redirect merchants to the OAuth screen, your app will be rejected.

 - In your Partner Dashboard, click Apps.

 - Click the name of your app.

 - On your app's page, click App setup.

 - Find the URLs section.

 - Review and test the URLs you provided.

 For more information about using OAuth to communicate with Shopify, refer to Authenticate with OAuth.